It was cold and wet last night. Leaves, just

 gave us candy, and sweetest of all, the bakery gave us each two

 hot fresh donuts a piece.
 Kid bliss.
-I didnt eat both donuts,
+I didn’t eat both donuts,

 I carefully brought one home and presented it to my dad so he